Karanga a hape

 Karangahape Road

-Hape was a revered elder of the Tainui iwi (tribe), believed to have lived on the shores of the Manukau Harbour, in an area now known as Cornwallis.
-Then the place was called Karangahape.
-It is understood that he was a seer who would have been visited by many who came to pay their respects and consult with him about their dreams and omens.
-As Karangahape Road was part of the walking path used by Māori to reach the Manukau, anyone wanting to consult Hape, would have taken this route to reach him.
+Hape was a revered elder of the Tainui iwi (tribe), believed to have lived on the shores of the Manukau Harbour, in an area called Karangahape (now known as Cornwallis).
+It is understood that he was a seer who was visited by many who came to pay their respects and consult with him about their dreams and omens.
+As Karangahape ridge was on the path to the Manukau, anyone wanting to consult Hape, would have taken this route to reach him.

 1.